blumilksoftware/codestyle/readme.md

 ```php
 return $config->ignoreMarkedFiles()->config();
 ```
-and then add `// php-cs-fixer-ignore-file` to the file which you want to ignore.
+and then add `// php-cs-fixer:ignore-file` to the file which you want to ignore.

 #### Upgrading guide
 Upgrading guide is available in [upgrading.md](./upgrading.md) file.